Monitoring and operations

 In this example, the configuration restricts access to the IP range 10.0.0.0/24 and the IP address 172.10.0.1.

-By default, the AlertManager dashboard points to the Ansible variable kube_prometheus_stack_alertmanager_host and sits behind an Ingress with the oauth2-proxy service, protected by Keycloak similar to Prometheus.
+By default, the Alertmanager dashboard points to the Ansible variable kube_prometheus_stack_alertmanager_host and sits behind an Ingress with the oauth2-proxy service, protected by Keycloak similar to Prometheus.

 Integrations

-Since Atmosphere relies on AlertManager to send alerts, you can integrate it with services like OpsGenie, PagerDuty, email, and more.
-To receive monitoring alerts using your preferred notification tools, integrate them with AlertManager.
+Since Atmosphere relies on Alertmanager to send alerts, you can integrate it with services like OpsGenie, PagerDuty, email, and more.
+To receive monitoring alerts using your preferred notification tools, integrate them with Alertmanager.

 OpsGenie